 - Finding a community of women going through the same issues is a great resource for information and support.

 Leinenbach decided she needed to create something to break the cycle of recurring vaginal infections and arm women with the tools and resources they need to take control of their vaginal health.
 And so, PrendeHealth was born.

 PrendeHealth is a women's healthcare platform that gives users access to specialized healthcare providers and connects them to a personal health coach.
 In addition, users will receive the tools needed to monitor their vaginal health through holistic tracking combining nutrition, overall health, and lifestyle.
 Women will receive individualized reports that outline risk factors and guide women to take proactive measures to reach future healthcare goals.
 PrendeHealth's welcome kit even includes vaginal pH strips that can help monitor a user's vaginal health daily.

 As a researcher, Leinenbach is also hoping the data collected through this technology will help to address women's health at a population level and ultimately inform research that can aid in eradicating recurring BV and other chronic women's health issues.

-Leinenbach didn't consider herself an entrepreneur until she took EGR 488: Designing Ventures to Change the World last fall.
+Leinenbach's prior interests as a pre-medical student meant that PrendeHealth was her first foray into entrepreneurship.
+She developed and honed her skills in EGR 488: Designing Ventures to Change the World last fall.
 "John Danner's course was an incredible experience.
 He is an incredible person.
 He taught me the fundamentals of entrepreneurship which was essential for me coming from a science background," said Leinenbach.
 Danner also gave her critical feedback and connected her to a network of people that have been integral to her venture creation journey.

 Recently PrendeHealth took first place at UPitch NJ, an innovative statewide collegiate business model competition showcasing the top young talent from thirteen New Jersey Universities.